-Lorien Chambers Schuldt is an assistant professor in the Department of Teacher Education at Fort Lewis College.
-She joined the college in 2014.
-In the Teacher Leadership program Professor Schuldt teaches and advises on topics related to assessment, instructional coaching and teacher learning, classroom literacy instruction, and language development.
-Chambers Schuldt’s research focuses on fostering rich literacy instruction in classrooms, particularly for students from culturally and linguistically diverse backgrounds.
-Other research interests include teachers’ and students’ understandings of instructional practices and ways to support teachers in developing classroom discourse practices.
-Her newest research focuses on practicing teachers’ evolving perceptions of teacher leadership.
-Prior to joining the faculty at Fort Lewis College, Chambers Schuldt was a doctoral student instructor at Stanford University and an elementary school teacher in California and Colorado for almost ten years.
-She also spent time in Mexico and New Zealand exploring family and teacher expectations in indigenous communities, and ways schools can support literacy development for emergent bilinguals.
+Dr. Lorien Chambers Schuldt joined Fort Lewis College in 2014.
+She teaches and advises on topics related to literacy instruction, language development, and teacher preparation for culturally and linguistically diverse populations.
+Chambers Schuldt’s research focuses on fostering rich literacy instruction in classrooms, particularly for multilingual learners.
+She is also interested in teacher education and professional development, focusing on critical, humanizing, and multilingual practices and ideologies.
+She has published her work in Teaching and Teacher Education, Reading Research Quarterly, and the Harvard Educational Review.
+Before joining Fort Lewis College faculty, Chambers Schuldt was an elementary school teacher in California and Colorado.
+She also spent time in Mexico and New Zealand exploring family and teacher expectations in Indigenous communities and ways schools can support literacy development for emergent bilinguals.

 Chambers Schuldt serves as the Culturally Linguistically Diverse (CLD) coordinator at Fort Lewis College.
-In the community, she is a founding leader of the Culturally, Linguistically, and Economically Marginalized Working Group.
-She has served as a manuscript reviewer for Language Arts Journal (from the National Council of Teachers of English) and the Literacy Research Association Yearbook, as well as a proposal reviewer for the American Educational Research Association and the Literacy Research Association.
-Chambers Schuldt is a member of several professional associations, including the American Educational Research Association, the Literacy Research Association, Higher Educators in Linguistically Diverse Education, the National Council for Teachers of English, and the Colorado Association of Bilingual Education.
+In the community, she is a co-founder of the Culturally, Linguistically, and Economically Diverse Working group and an active collaborator with community and school-based organizations that support literacy and language development.
+She is a Co-TESOL board member, a member of the Editorial Review Board of Literacy, Research, and Instruction, and a reviewer for Language Arts Journal, Teaching, and Teacher Education and Assessing Writing.
+Chambers Schuldt is a member of several professional associations, including the Literacy Research Association, Higher Educators in Linguistically Diverse Education, the National Council for Teachers of English, and the Colorado Association of Bilingual Education.

 Aukerman, M., Chambers Schuldt, L., Aiello, L. & Martin, P. (2017) “What meaning-making means among us: The textual intercomprehending of emergent bilinguals in small-group text discussions.”
 Harvard Education Review, 87(4), 482-511.